Lois North: King County Council (1980–1991)

-Later life
+Later life and death

-North served on the 1996–97 commission for the King County Charter Review and again on the 2007–08 commission, of which she was the co-chair.
+North served on the 1996–97 King County Charter Review Commission and again on the 2007–08 commission, of which she was the co-chair.
 In 1998, she was appointed to lead the board of the Elevated Transportation Company, which was created by the Monorail Initiative.
 Governor Gary Locke appointed her to the Central Puget Sound Growth Management Hearings Board, where she served from 2000 to 2006.
 She was on the board of the Swedish Hospital/Ballard Campus Foundation, Northwest Hospital, the Municipal League of King County, and Planned Parenthood.
 She was also a member of the Business and Professional Women's Club and the Blue Ridge Community Club.

+North died on September 20, 2025, at the age of 103.